 Ashley - My Heart Beets says

-Stella, so happy to hear that!
-Thanks for letting me know how much you like it 🙂
+Love that this helped him see how good Indian food is!
+So glad to hear that!
+Thanks for letting me know how much you both like it 🙂